Cultural taboos have caused Muslims to hide from the topic of suicide. Worse, it makes people feel ashamed if they struggle with suicidal thoughts.

-Signs of suicidal thoughts can vary per person, but if you see any of these then please take the time to talk with him or talk with someone close with them.
+Signs of suicidal thoughts can vary per person, but if you see any of these, then please take the time to talk with him or with someone close to him.

 - They make statements such as “I want to die” or “I wish I was never born.”
 These statements should be taken seriously.

 - They begin giving away all their personal possessions and writing a will.
-Think of this as them preparing to leave and they want to have their affairs in order first.
-This can also include suddenly taking out a large life insurance policy when they never previously cared about this.
+Think of this as them preparing to leave, and they want to have their affairs in order first.
+This can also include suddenly taking out a large life insurance policy when they never previously cared about it.

 - Having a sudden mood swing from feeling depressed and sad to a feeling of excitement.
-This might seem odd, but for some serious about suicide, when they decide to do it this might feel like a relief and they feel momentary excitement about “ending the pain” beforehand.
+It might seem odd, but for some who are serious about suicide, when they decide to do it, this might feel like a relief, and they might feel momentary excitement about “ending the pain” beforehand.

 - Increasingly self-destructive behavior.
 Are they driving fast and doing dangerous activities?
 Do they seem to care less about their personal safety and are putting it in jeopardy more often?

 - A preoccupation with death.
-This can include often talking about death, choosing artwork, songs, and movies that talk about death and a growing fondness for violence.
+This can include often talking about death, choosing artwork, songs, and movies that talk about death, and having a growing fondness for violence.

 - Isolating themselves more and cutting off social activities.

-- They have experienced traumas such as escaping a war-torn region, they were assaulted or any type of event which left them emotionally scarred (especially if they never sought out therapy)
+- They have experienced traumas such as escaping a war-torn region, being assaulted or any type of event that left them emotionally scarred (especially if they never sought out therapy).

 - They recently suffered a major life event such as a divorce, death in the family, loss of their job or home

-- Recently started anti-depressants and are experiencing negative side effects
+- Recently started anti-depressants and they are experiencing negative side effects.